DmitrySoshnikov/hdl-js/README.md

   --describe, -d      Prints gate's specification --exec-on-data, -e  Evaluates gate's logic on passed data; validates outputs
                       if passed
-  --format, -f        Values format (binary, hexidecimal, decimal)
+  --format, -f        Values format (binary, hexadecimal, decimal)
                                                   [choices: "bin", "hex", "dec"]
 ```

-> NOTE: the implementation of some built-in chips, and the HDL format is heavily inspired by the wonderful [nand2tetris](http://nand2tetris.org/) course by Noam Nisan and Shimon Schocken.
+> **NOTE:** the implementation of some built-in chips, and the HDL format is heavily inspired by the wonderful [nand2tetris](http://nand2tetris.org/) course by Noam Nisan and Shimon Schocken.

 For the [examples/And.hdl](https://github.com/DmitrySoshnikov/hdl-js/blob/master/examples/And.hdl) file: